 Triton is completely standalone and isn’t integrated in any workflow out of the box, which means you have to spend quite a bit of time making sure it works nicely with your existing stack.
 This is excellent as it allows Triton to focus and excel at what it does, but you still need quite a few extra features in a real production environment.

 For one, it should be connected to your model repository, so you can easily deploy new versions of your models and automate the process if required.
 While you’re at it, it would be nice to be able canary deploy the new model, splitting the traffic gradually from the old model to the new model.
 This can all be done of course, but it requires precious engineering time and deep knowledge on how Triton works.

 Custom statistics is another field where the out of the box Triton experience is rather limited.
 Ideally, one could easily define custom user metrics of not only latency and throughput but also analyze the incoming and outgoing data distributions to later detect drift.
-It’s possible to do this in Triton, but you have to define them in C with the only documentation being (and I quote):
+It’s possible to do this in Triton, but you have to with the only documentation being (and I quote):